 Guardrails

-Guardrails run in parallel to your agents, enabling you to do checks and validations of user input.
+Guardrails enable you to do checks and validations of user input and agent output.
 For example, imagine you have an agent that uses a very smart (and hence slow/expensive) model to help with customer requests.
 You wouldn't want malicious users to ask the model to help them with their math homework.
 So, you can run a guardrail with a fast/cheap model.
-If the guardrail detects malicious usage, it can immediately raise an error, which stops the expensive model from running and saves you time/money.
+If the guardrail detects malicious usage, it can immediately raise an error and prevent the expensive model from running, saving you time and money (when using blocking guardrails; for parallel guardrails, the expensive model may have already started running before the guardrail completes.
+See "Execution modes" below for details).

 There are two kinds of guardrails: